fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/3_demo_app_no_directory/README.md

-Setup ASE2 in the same sense.
+Setup ASE2 in the same way.
 Note because both ASEs run on localhost we have to choose different ports.

 ```java